GeneralBots/botbook/src/07-gbapp/example-gbapp.md

 4. Register with core
 5. Use in BASIC scripts

-Your gbapp becomes part of BotServer's compiled binary, providing native performance while maintaining the conceptual clarity of the package system.
+Your gbapp becomes part of botserver's compiled binary, providing native performance while maintaining the conceptual clarity of the package system.
 Most importantly, remember that the implementation should be minimal - let BASIC + LLM handle the complexity!